 Certification, training and industry knowledge is essential and understanding how you're going to acquire customers is a must-do.

-Often starting your own HVAC company is something people consider after working for a successful business for around 3-5 years before going out on their own.
-Having this experience can be helpful in knowing how to build your own business and understanding how to deliver quality service.
-Importantly to ease your transition from worker to business owner, you want to find a neutral area and not create any conflict with your prior company.
+Often starting your own HVAC company is something people consider after working for a successful HVAC business for around 3-5 years before going out on their own.
+Having this experience can be helpful in knowing how to build your own HVAC business and understanding how to deliver quality service.
+Importantly to ease your transition from worker to HVAC business owner, you want to find a neutral area and not create any conflict with your prior company.